apache/lucene/lucene/MIGRATE.md

 In the future, extensions to Lucene developed on the Java Module System may expose the factories from their `module-info.java` file instead of `META-INF/services`.

-This constructor is never called by Lucene, so by default it throws a `UnsupportedOperationException`.
+This constructor is never called by Lucene, so by default it throws an `UnsupportedOperationException`.
 User-defined factory classes should implement it in the following way:

 ```java